tuftsceeo/UR_summer2025/README.md

 **Impact_Testing** is the Jupyter page that runs the full impact test

 **LEGO_controller** is the Jupyter page for integrating LEGOs with the arm

+**RobotControlPanel.zip and DemoRobotControlPanel.zip** are the pyscript pages for controlling the robot